al-broco/bare-bones-digest/README.md

   digest, but you can use a third-party authenticator such as [okhttp-digest](https://github.com/rburgst/okhttp-digest).

-If you only need basic HTTP digest functionality the approaches above may be overkill.
-This library can help you implement HTTP digest on top of `HttpURLConnection` (or some other HTTP stack) without too much trouble.
+If none of the approaches above suit your needs you can use this library to implement HTTP digest on top of `HttpURLConnection` (or some other HTTP stack) without too much trouble.

 ## How?